Beyond Theory brand images

 • Employers with engagement scores in the top quartile averaged 12% higher customer advocacy, 18% higher productivity and 12% higher profitability.

-(Source: ‘Engaging for Success – enhancing performance through employee engagement’ by David MacLeod & Nita Clarke)
+(Source: ‘Engaging for Success’ by David MacLeod & Nita Clarke)

 What steps can you take to improve employee engagement?

 We recognise that every business is unique.
-However, research from Engage for Success informs us that there are 4 common themes found in those organisations who consistently achieve high levels of employee engagement.
-These themes can help guide you on where and how start to increase your levels of employee engagement.
+However, research from Engage for Success identifies 4 common themes found in organisations with high engagement:

 Strategic narrative